The indexOf()

 Description

-, and the index of the last character of a string called
+, and the index of a string's last character is the length of the string minus 1.

 The indexOf()